California

 Annual; stem short

-Leaves cordate, renate-serrate, often shallowly lobed, on rather long petioles, young leaves kidney shaped.
+Leaves cordate, renate-serrate, often shallowly lobed, somewhat glaucous, or greener with rather deeper lobes, on rather long petioles, young leaves kidney shaped.

-Inflorescence: Umbels of 2-5 flowers; bracts small, narrow, pointed; buds large, round; flowers 2-3cm across, usually white but may be rose red or purple
+Inflorescence: Umbels of 2-5 flowers; bracts small, narrow, pointed; buds large, round; flowers 2-3cm across, white in northern populations and pink-purple in southern populations.

 Fruit: Beak 4-5cm; carpel 7mm; awn with rather short dark brown bristles; foveole small, upward facing or nil, or hidden by carpel bristles, but very flat top to carpel.